Saying no is one of the hardest things to do.

 Your mind perceives the unknown to be potentially threatening so it tries to keep you the “safest” it can by convincing you not to do anything outside of your immediate comfort zone.
 We know that we can’t grow (or do much of anything besides watching our favorite Netflix shows over again) when we stay in our comfort zone.
 We also know that sometimes social gatherings are not necessarily in our comfort zone, but they also aren’t a threat either.
 Convincing your brain to let you do the thing might be hard, but it is worth it most of the time!

 If you’re struggling to figure out if you’re afraid or overwhelmed, think about the best, and worst things that could happen if you do the thing.
 So let’s say that I’ve been invited to a work Christmas Party (in person or on zoom) and I agree to go.
-Then the day comes and I am truly not feeling like I want to go.
+Then the day comes and I truly do not feel like I want to go.
 My mind starts racing about all of the different excuses or reasons I could give to not go.
 I need to look at it from a different angle and ask what the best thing is that could happen, and what the worst thing is that could happen.
 So…

 I go to the work Christmas party: